Skip to content

 Time Tracking for the Trades: Pick the Right Setup for Your Crew

 If you run a trade crew, the hours already exist.
 They live in a group text, in a foreman's memory, on the back of a delivery slip, in "I think we were there till about four."
-The job is not tracking time.
+The job isn't tracking time.
 The job is turning all of that back into a number on Friday, one that you can pay against, bill against, and defend if someone asks.
 That rebuild is the tax you pay every week, and it comes out of your evening, not your crew's.

 How to read this page